-The Federal International Relations Committee (FIRC) of the party is a sub-committee of the Federal Executive.
-It meets a minimum of 4 times a year, and acts as the consultative and coordinating body of the party regarding its activities on the international stage.
-Additional meetings are called to prepare resolutions for Liberal International and ALDE Committee meetings and Congresses in conjunction with the Party's delegates to these meetings.
+The Federal International Relations Committee (FIRC) is a sub-committee of the Federal Executive.
+It meets a minimum of 4 times a year; acting as the consultative and coordinating body of the Party regarding its activities on the international stage.
+Additional meetings are called to prepare resolutions for LI and ALDE Committee meetings and congresses in conjunction with the Party's delegates to these meetings.

 The terms of reference of the FIRC, taken from the Strategy Review approved by the Federal Executive in 2001 are as follows:

 The sub-committees meet regularly as required to discuss important matters and give advice on policy relating to these areas:

 Europe - Hannah Bettsworth (Chair); Robert Harrison (Vice-Chair)

 China - George Cunningham (Chair); Larry Ngan (Vice-Chair)

 Commonwealth & Global South - Chair & Vice Chair - TBC

 Communications & Fundraising - Iain Smith (Chair); Audrey Eager (Vice-Chair)